Monday, October 18, 2004

 It would be nice if this man quoted Calvin...

-"A loving God might well sacrifice, but would a just God have done so for the sake of a mankind beneath his notice?...
+So Jesus' human nature was flawed and deserving of judgement?"A loving God might well sacrifice, but would a just God have done so for the sake of a mankind beneath his notice?...

 ...by dividing Jesus' nature into its Divine (perfect) and human (flawed) constituencies.
 By punishing Jesus' human nature, and not his divine nature God was just."